Gonzalo Fernández de Córdoba: Legacy

 Córdoba is considered one of the greatest and most influential generals in history, often credited with marking the transition between medieval and modern warfare.
 He was the first European to decisively employ firearms on the battlefield, and among the first to reorganize the infantry with pikes and firearms in effective defensive and offensive formations.
-Military historian and British Field Marshal Bernard Montgomery credited Córdoba with raising infantry to the most important effective in warfare for 400 years.
-Córdoba also owed his victories to his usage of combined arms, coordinating fields as disparage as cavalry, artillery, fortifications, guerrilla, siegecraft and diplomacy.
+British Field Marshal, and military historian, Bernard Montgomery credited Córdoba with raising infantrymen to the "most important fighting m[e]n on the battlefield," for the next 400 years.
+Córdoba also owed his victories to his usage of combined arms, coordinating fields as disparate as cavalry, artillery, fortifications, guerrilla, siegecraft and diplomacy.

 He set the foundations for the creation of the tercios after his death, making Spanish land armies dominant in Europe for more than a century and half.
 His line of military thinking, sometimes known as the "Hispano-Italian School", was inherited by many successful Spanish and Italian commanders in the service of Spain up to the 17th century.
 The school included eminently Prospero Colonna and Fernando d'Ávalos, as well as Francisco Pizarro, Antonio de Leyva, Ferrante Gonzaga, Andrea Doria, Emmanuel Philibert of Savoy, Fernando Álvarez de Toledo and Alexander Farnese.
 Niccolò Machiavelli also showed influence from Córdoba in his 1515 work The Art of War.
-In the 19h century, Arthur Wellesley, Duke of Wellington cited his craft as an inspiration to build the Lines of Torres Vedras.
+In the 19th century, Arthur Wellesley, Duke of Wellington cited Córdoba's craft as an inspiration to build the Lines of Torres Vedras.

 His tomb in the Monastery of San Jerónimo of Granada, was decorated with some 700 captured enemy banners as war trophies.
-The tomb was desecrated by Napoleonic troops under the command of the Corsican General Sebastiani in 1810 during the Peninsular War, mutilating the remains and burning the banners.
+In 1810, during the Peninsular War, Córdoba's tomb was desecrated by Napoleonic troops, under the command of the Corsican General Sebastiani, mutilating the remains and burning the banners.
 Stone from the tower was used to build the Puente Verde bridge over the Genil.
 The monastery was fully restored at the end of the 19th century.